amannx26/sport-balls-detection/README.md

  This allows your system to allocate more memory for tasks, potentially resolving memory-related issues during execution.

-  12.Make sure you are in the docker container and in jetson-inference/python/training/classification 13.Run the onnx export script. python3 onnx_export.py --model-dir=models/sportballs
+  12.Make sure you are in the docker container and in jetson-inference/python/training/classification

+  13.Run the onnx export script:

+  python3 onnx_export.py --model-dir=models/sportballs

   14.Look in the jetson-inference/python/training/classification/models/sportballs folder to see if there is a new model called resnet18.onnx there.
   That is your re-trained model!
   ![image](https://github.com/amannx26/sport-balls-detection/assets/173274284/ec2f40dd-eb21-42a9-9761-94c146b32709)

   Our Next Step Is processing images!